-4.2 The Community Relations Plan (PRC)
+The Community Relations Plan

-In Peru, PetroTal Corp.'s Community Relations Plan (PRC) is an integral part of the Environmental Management Strategy (EMA), designed to guide environmental management throughout different project phases.
+In Peru, PetroTal Corp.'s Community Relations Plan is an integral part of the Environmental Management Strategy designed to guide environmental management throughout different project phases.
 The PRC outlines specific actions for supervision, communication, and engagement with local communities, focusing on employment and development opportunities.
-It includes a Code of Conduct for operating facilities, emphasizing social management and sustainability, as well as procedures for hiring local labor and procuring local products and services, with strict prohibitions against child and forced labor.
+It includes a Code of Conduct for operating facilities, emphasizing social management and sustainability, as well as procedures for hiring local labour and procuring local products and services, with strict prohibitions against Child Labour and Forced Labour.
 The PRC's implementation is mandatory during construction, operation, maintenance, and abandonment stages of a project.

-Procedure for Hiring Local Labor
+Procedure for Hiring Local Labour

-PetroTal Perú S.R.L. is implementing and continuously improving a procedure that sets the framework for hiring local labor within the areas impacted by its projects, in line with the company's Social Management and Sustainability policies and commitments outlined in the Environmental Impact Studies.
+PetroTal Perú S.R.L. is implementing and continuously improving a procedure that sets the framework for hiring local labour within the areas impacted by its projects, in line with the company's Social Management and Sustainability policies and commitments outlined in the Environmental Impact Studies.
 These hiring practices are also in agreement with discussions from roundtables with local communities and are aligned with the United Nations Sustainable Development Goals.
-The procedure explicitly addresses child labour, stating:
+The procedure explicitly addresses Child Labour, stating: